 The Parker 45 Fountain Pens real heyday stretched from the 1960’s into the mid 1970’s where the most varieties, colours and finishes were available.
 Towards the end of the 1970’s sales were dropping whilst costs were rising, leading to many variations being lost.
 1980 saw a brief resurgence from Parker’s New Haven factory in the UK with the release of the visually striking Harlequin 80 range and the Parker 45 TX but even these were not able to revive the public interest and their production was short lived.
 To cut costs the Flighter pens were simplified in design with fewer parts and the range was cut to just a handful of models, and eventually to just one model – the Parker 45 Flighter Flighter GT.

 The 45 was eventually discontinued in 2008 after an amazing production run that saw a huge number of varieties and colours produced, but all using the same shell, nib and ink system fitting making parts almost totally interchangeable between pens.
-Pens were manufactured mainly in USA, UK, France, Argentina, Mexico and Australia.
+Pens were manufactured mainly in USA, UK, France, Argentina, Brazil, Mexico and Australia.